World of Dance Philippines season 1: World Final

-In the World Final, the division champions will compete head-to-head for the 2-million-peso grand prize.
-The dance acts will compete in two rounds.
-In the first round, the assigned mentor will choose their performance song.
-In the second round, the dance act will choose their own song for the performance.
+In the World Final, the division champions competes head-to-head for the 2-million-peso grand prize.
+The dance acts compete in two rounds.
+In the first round, the assigned mentor chooses their performance song.
+In the second round, the dance act chooses their own song for the performance.

 Valenciano mentored Luka & Jenalyn; Salvador mentored Ken San Jose; and Crawford mentored FCPC Baliktanaw.

 Unlike other franchises, this round incorporates public vote in determining the winner.
 The viewers serve as the fourth judge.
 The viewers' vote will be converted to the 0–100 point scale.
 The viewers may vote through SMS and online.
 A maximum of one vote per method is implemented.